Johan-FF/User-API---FastAPI/README.md

 This project can work in conjunction with the repository: [https://github.com/Johan-FF/Paint-Project---Angular-js.git](https://github.com/Johan-FF/Paint-Project---Angular-js.git)
 This will allow logging in and drawing in the user interface of the other repository.

+## Contributing

+Contributions are welcome!
+If you find any bugs or want to add new features, feel free to open an issue or submit a pull request.

+Before submitting a pull request, please ensure that the tests pass and the code complies with the project's coding standards.